Mayank-Sharma17/Python_Projects/README.md

 # Python_Projects
-This repository contains some basic projects using python3.
+This repository contains some basic of python like syntax and projects using python.